mapama247/hierarchical_inference/README.md

-# Inference system for hierarchical text classification
+# Hierarchical Text Classification System

 Python package that allows using a cascade of text classifiers based on a given hierarchy of language models.